 The Games Industry has a crediting issue: Every year, thousands of games release to worldwide audiences, and you’d be hard-pressed to find one where every single contributor was credited.
 This may be due to a lack of structure, time, or tools, leaving numerous workers (including many freelance contractors) uncredited for their contributions, which could span weeks, months, or even years.

 For Game Localization in particular, the issue is so widespread that professionals, most of whom are freelancers, are left with no choice but to accept the status quo out of fear of repercussions.
-This has changed in the last few years, however, as members of the gameloc community have started reporting the good, the bad and (unfortunately, mostly ugly) side of crediting through a special Twitter account: Loc in Credits, as well as many personal accounts.
+This has changed in the last few years, however, as members of the gameloc community have started reporting the good, the bad and the (unfortunately, mostly ugly) side of crediting through a special Twitter account: Loc in Credits, as well as many personal accounts.

 Crediting remains a misunderstood topic within the gaming community and among the general public.
 This page serves two primary purposes: firstly, to explain the importance of proper crediting within our industry, and secondly, to archive press articles related to the topic.